ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
 Apr 15/17
-v0.6.1
 - configured Export List's save dialog
 - added path supplied on commandline to recent folders
 - removed Filter from context menu
 - fixed bugs in Filter menu handling
 - added menu App/Folder Up, Backspace key
-v0.6.2
-- added menu Up and Change to quickly access the these functions
+- created menus Up and Change to quickly access the these functions
 - set folders to be displayed first by default
 - fixed bug in pathBar when path has no trailing slash
 - added package.json version number to menu App/"System Info",F2
+- added path export to Export List
+- recent list now stores last 15 folders (was 10)
+- changed app version to date (ui.updateDate) because of difficulties getting version from package.json in Electron

 Apr 14/17
 - manually changed version to 0.6.0